ISO 15189:2012 Medical laboratories - Requirements for quality and competence

 5.10 Laboratory information management

-Examination procedure selection which has been validated for their intended use, verification of analysis procedures, validation of test methods, measurement uncertainty of measured quantity values, biological reference intervals or clinical decision values, and documentation of testing procedures.
+Examination procedure selection which has been validated for their intended use, verification or validation of tests, measurement uncertainty of measured quantity values, biological reference intervals or clinical decision values, and documentation of testing procedures.

 Authorities and responsibilities, and information system management.